plone/training/mastering-plone/optional.rst

 Optional
 ========

+The following topics are not covered in the written training but could be discussed on demand.

+* Custom forms
+  * Hand-written forms
-* zc3.form
+  * Form built using zc3.form
+  * Form using addons
+  * Custom add- and edit-forms for content
+* Custom fields
+* Caching (plone.app.caching, memoize, Varnish etc.)
 * Portlets
-* ZCA in depth
+* Zope Component Architecture in depth
+* LDAP-integration, Users, Authentication, Member profiles, Members as content
+* Migrations (in-place, export/import, transmogrifier
+* Using external APIs
+* Asynchronous processing
 * ZODB
 * RelStorage
-* More and more complex fields
+* Debugging and Profiling
-* Custom edit forms
-* Users, authentication, member profiles, LDAP
-* Caching (plone.app.caching)
-* Migrations
-* Asynchronous processing
-* Talking with external APIs
 * :doc:`deployment_code`
-* Professional Deployment
+* Professional Deployments